Quickstart¶

 # Initialize model

-model = ODE_SIR_SI(states=init_states, parameters=params, coordinates=coordinates)
+model = ODE_SIR_SI(initial_states=init_states, parameters=params, coordinates=coordinates)

 # Simulate the model